ent/ent/doc/md/tutorial-todo-gql-mutation-input.md

 }
 ```

-Changes following lines to use the transactional client:
+Change the following lines to use the transactional client:

 ```go title="todo.resolvers.go"
 // CreateTodo is the resolver for the createTodo field.